 ‘The Word‘ by Ella Wheeler Wilcox is a short three-stanza poem that is made up of sets of four lines, or quatrains.
 These quatrains are regular in their rhyme scheme and length.
 The second and fourth lines of each quatrain rhyme and the first and third lines of each are slightly longer and end without a rhyme.

-The speaker begins by listing a number of things that a word can come to represent or stand in for.
+The speaker begins by listing a number of things that a word can come to represent or stand-in for.
 From the dropping of a heavy stone, to the smell of a sweet perfume.
 A single word, like “yes” or “no,” can change someone to the core.

 She goes on to say that there are two different ways to speak.
 One might take their time, like a connoisseur, making sure each word is exactly right, or one can speak spontaneously, and from the heart.
-The later is the speaker’s clear preference as she seems to think polishing each word to its maximum will not have the desired outcome.
+The latter is the speaker’s clear preference as she seems to think polishing each word to its maximum will not have the desired outcome.

-In the final stanza she speaks of how a polished word will never come into being the way that a spontaneous one does.
+In the final stanza, she speaks of how a polished word will never come into being the way that a spontaneous one does.
 The sheer labor that went into it keeps it from meaning quite as much.

 Analysis of The Word